Bernard Foley: Kubota Spears

 It was confirmed by the Waratahs that Foley would be leaving the club to stay in Japan post World Cup to play club rugby with the Kubota Spears.
 This was Foley's second spell in Japan, previously playing for the Ricoh Black Rams in 2015/16.

+Return to the Waratahs: 2027

+In April 2026, The Sydney Morning Herald reported that both Foley and former Wallaby James O'Connor were considering a return home in 2027 to play for Australia in time for the 2027 Rugby World Cup on home soil.
+In May 2026, Foley was reportedly a major target of the Waratahs for their 2027 season after an exodus of playmakers throughout 2025 and 2026.
+By July 2026, Foley's former Waratahs and Wallabies teammate Nick Phipps had become a player the Waratahs were keen to sign.
+Both players had finished playing in the Japan Rugby League One.

+On 17 July 2026, Foley was confirmed to have signed a one-year deal to return to the ahead of their 2027 season.
+In August, Foley was formally announced as the Waratah's latest signing alongside former teammate Nick Phipps.

 International career

 Foley with the Wallabies in 2017.

-2013–2022

 In July 2013, Michael Cheika, the former New South Wales Waratahs coach, announced that he would send a 34-man New South Wales Barbarians squad to Argentina to take on the Pumas in a two-match series, with Foley being named in the squad.
 On 3 August 2013, the Barbarians lost 29–27 in La Plata, Buenos Aires to Argentina.
 Foley kicked one penalty goal in the seventy-seventh minute.

 Foley made his debut on 5 October 2013 against Argentina in the final match of the 2013 Rugby Championship.
 Foley come off the bench in the 65th minute replacing Quade Cooper.
 He played less than fifteen minutes before scoring his first international try in a seven-try victory in Rosario, Argentina under head coach Ewen McKenzie.

 Foley's first start as a fly-half for Australia was on 7 June 2014 against France during the France tour of Australia at Suncorp Stadium, Brisbane.
 Foley started all three games at fly-half and scored a total of thirty-two points (ten conversions, four penalty goals).